Mreegank-Sinha/Spotify-Dataset-Analysis-using-MySQL/README.md

 ### Medium Level

-1. Find the top 3 most-viewed tracks for each artist using window functions.
+1. Calculate the average danceability of tracks in each album.

 Query:
 ```sql